Labyrinth (band): 2010s

 In 2011 they toured with Sonata Arctica.

 In 2014, Roberto Tiranti announced that he was leaving the band to embark on a solo career, but the new announced vocalist Mark Boals never joined the band.

 In 2016, the band announced they are working on a new album which is planned for release with record company Frontiers Music Srl in 2017.
-It was also announced the band's line-up reunion of founding members Olaf Thorsen and Andrea Cantarelli on guitars with Roberto Tiranti on lead vocals, along with John Macaluso (former Ark, Yngwie Malmsteen, James Labrie, Riot, Starbreaker, and TNT) on drums, Oleg Smirnoff (former Vision Divine, Eldritch, Death SS) on keyboards and Nik Mazzucconi on bass.
+It was also announced the band's line-up reunion of founding members Olaf Thorsen and Andrea Cantarelli on guitars with Roberto Tiranti on lead vocals, along with John Macaluso (former Ark, Yngwie Malmsteen, James LaBrie, Riot, Starbreaker, and TNT) on drums, Oleg Smirnoff (former Vision Divine, Eldritch, Death SS) on keyboards and Nik Mazzucconi on bass.
 In February 2017, the album' title (Architecture of a God), track-list and cover were revealed.

 In 2019, the drummer Matt Peruzzi joined the band.

 In January 2021, they released their ninth studio album, Welcome to the Absurd Circus.

+In January 2025, they released their tenth studio album, In the Vanishing Echoes of Goodbye.